Dave Hillman

 These tools are developed using Python, Flask, with a web-based front-end (HTML, CSS, and JavaScript/AJAX).

 My favorite class in college was "The History of Computing".
 I really enjoyed the narrative of how things came to be.
-So I'm writing a book about computing technology from 1950 to 2025.
+So I wrote a book about it.

 I've explored different technologies from programming languages through the Internet to quantum computing.
 Also covered some history focusing on technology and how we deal with information in 1950 v.
 2025.